-Michael Keropian provides sculpture restoration and consultation services for a wide range of clientele.
+Michael Keropian provides sculpture restoration and consultation services for a variety of clientele.
 He specializes in plaster, terra cotta, stone, wood, concrete, resin and bronze restorations.
-The following are some of the sculpture restoration projects Michael has completed over the years.
+The following are a few of the sculpture conservation projects Michael has completed over 45 years.

 Feel free to contact us with your sculpture restoration questions.

 In 1980, Michael and two fellow sculpture students created an antique cast restoration project to restore the Pennsylvania Academy of the Fine Art's (PAFA) neglected collection of plaster cast sculptures.
-Thanks to the fine guidance of sculptor instructor Alexander Hromych they restored the Parthenon Frieze, Michelangelo's Slave, Houdon's L'Ecorche and John Paul Jones, and numerous Greek and sculptures created during the Renaissance, completing the three year project with the plaster restoration and hanging of the Ghiberti Doors.
-During this time, they were also working as conservation assistants to Conservator Virginia Naude -Norton Arts, Inc and working on a sculpture rigging team for the P.A.F.A.
+Thanks to the fine guidance of sculptor instructor Alexander Hromych they restored the Parthenon Frieze, Michelangelo's Slave, Houdon's L'Ecorche and John Paul Jones, and numerous Greek and Roman Sculptures created before and during the Renaissance, completing the three year project with the plaster restoration and hanging of the Ghiberti Doors.
+During this time, Michael was also working as conservation assistant to Conservator Virginia Naude and working on a sculpture rigging team for the P.A.F.A.
 Museum.
+The team also worked freelance and provided rigging services throughout the Philadelphia area.

 In 1996, he was asked to restore the National Academy of Design's cast of Houdon's L'Ecorche or "flayed -man".
 Art Students from around the world have used this figure to study human anatomy for over two centuries.